nfisher23/nickolasfisher.com/content/blog/Improving-Java-IO-Performance-Buffering-Techniques.md

 ```

 Now for some theory.
 As it turns out, when we ask for bytes from the file system, under the hood Java is asking the operating system to perform the action for us.
-Since OS&#39;s control files, it&#39;s not possible for Java to act any other way.
+Since OS's control files, it's not possible for Java to act any other way.

-When we ask for bytes from the OS, it&#39;s a fairly expensive operation end to end.
-That is, it&#39;s expensive to _start_ asking for bytes, but it&#39;s not expensive _while_ we are asking for bytes.
+When we ask for bytes from the OS, it's a fairly expensive operation end to end.
+That is, it's expensive to _start_ asking for bytes, but it's not expensive _while_ we are asking for bytes.
 From this idea, buffering was born.
 Buffering is basically picking up a chunk of bytes at one time from the operating system rather than asking for one at a time, which is (in theory) much slower if you want to read a bunch of bytes.

 This benchmarked-method asks the OS to get us a byte with each call to `read()`: